RedisLabs/raft/docs/Using.md

 ### Log file callbacks

 Application must provide a log implementation and pass that implementation as a parameter to `raft_new_with_log()` call.
-Log implementation must implement all callbacks.
+Log implementation must implement all the callbacks.
 You can find more detailed info in the `raft.h`.

 ```c
 typedef struct raft_log_impl